 Pedestrians are encouraged to stay alert and be aware of their surroundings.
 The simple act of crossing the street may be one of the most perilous things you will do each day.
 Always use marked crosswalks.
-Remember to press the button to activate the flashing yellow lights - available at most crosswalks near campus.
+Remember to press the button to activate the flashing yellow lights that are installed at many crosswalks near campus.

 Hundreds of times a day members of the Bowdoin community step into the path of thousands of motor vehicles.
 Those vehicles are driven by anonymous drivers, some good and some bad, some with licenses and some with suspended licenses, some sober and some who may be under the influence of alcohol or drugs, and some who may be distracted by an electronic device.